iliadmitriev/how-to-docs/JEST_install.md

 }
 ```

-7. Set up the testing framework before each test file in the suite `setup.js`
+7. Set up a list of modules in the suite which is executed before each test file

 create file `tests/setup.js`